 Each of these reverb options sounds stunning.
 The simplicity of this pedal makes it a great choice for performance.
 The sonic character makes it great for everything!

-The big bad Boss RV-500 (link to check the price on Amazon) is a fantastic reverb unit from the legendary Japanese pedal manufacturer Boss.
+The big bad Boss RV-500 is a fantastic reverb unit from the legendary Japanese pedal manufacturer Boss.

-For those of us who like highly-programmable pedal and superior sonic quality, the RV-500 reverb pedal is right up our alley.
+For those who like highly programmable pedals and superior sonic quality, the RV-500 reverb pedal is right up our alley.

 Not only does the RV-500 have 12 reverb modes, but it also has 21 algorithms within these 12 modes.
 Let's investigate the modes: